the-scouts/incognita/README.md

 I would welcome any support, comments or guidance on my code.

+## Branches
+The heroku branch is specifically for the heroku application: http://scout-mapping.herokuapp.com.
+It contains a cut down requirements file to ensure that it loads into heroku correctly.

 *This project is licensed under the GNU License - see the LICENSE file for details*